skorokithakis/catt/README.rst

     catt cast "https://www.youtube.com/watch?v=dQw4w9WgXcQ"

-``catt`` supports any service that youtube-dl supports, which includes most online video hosting services.
+``catt`` supports any service that yt-dlp supports, which includes most online video hosting services.

 ``catt`` can also cast local files (if they're in a format the Chromecast supports